International study tours

-As a student on the Leeds MBA, you have the opportunity to take part in a one or two-week long international study tour.
+As a student on the Leeds MBA, you will have the opportunity to apply to take part in a week-long international study tour.
 Study tours include visits to local companies and partner business schools, with time to visit local places of interest.

 Please note: these trips are optional and not covered by the basic programme fees.

 About the tour: